JanssenProject/jans/jans-linux-setup/docs/README.md

    class is assigned to `self.dbutils` variable in base class for installers, we generally don't include this module in installers.
 Functions in `DBUtils` class automatically determines which database to be used for operations by examining `mapping_locations` defined in `Config` and populated during install time (or later from `setup.properties`).
-   Some most commonly functions are:
+   Some of the most commonly used functions are:

    - `import_lidf(ldif_files)`: imports to list of ldif files to database.
 It automatically determines database location (couchbase) and which bucket to import according to `dn`